andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-4-3-a-brief-history-of-game-ai.md

 # Humble Beginnings
 <p class="sidenoteleftlarge">1949</p>
 Since the inception of the modern computer, there were people pondering whether it could match — or supersede — human intelligence.
 And since measuring human intelligence is difficult, many of those people reasoned they could tackle the question by first making computers good at certain tasks that challenged the human intellect.
 So, strategy games.
-As early as 1949, no less than [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) published [his thoughts](http://vision.unipv.it/IA1/aa2009-2010/ProgrammingaComputerforPlayingChess.pdf) on the topic of how a computer might be made to play Chess [^ShannonChess].
-In it, he both justified the usefulness of solving such a problem and defined its scope:
+As early as 1949, no less than [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon) published his thoughts on the topic of how a computer might be made to play Chess [^ShannonChess].
+He both justified the usefulness of solving such a problem and defined its scope:

 > "The chess machine is an ideal one to start with, since: (1) the problem is sharply defined both in allowed operations (the moves) and in the ultimate goal (checkmate); (2) it is neither so simple as to be trivial nor too difficult for satisfactory solution; (3) chess is generally considered to require "thinking" for skillful play; a solution of this problem will force us either to admit the possibility of a mechanized thinking or to further restrict our concept of "thinking"; (4) the discrete structure of chess fits well into the digital nature of modern computers.
 ...